Homebrew Metamagic

 Cerebral Spell

-When you cast a spell that forces a Intelligence or a Charisma saving throw, you can spend 2 Sorcery Point(s) and change the spell's saving throw to target the other Ability Score instead.
+When you cast a spell that forces an INT or CHA Save, you can spend 2 Sorcery Point(s) and change the spell's saving throw to target the other Ability Score instead.

 Imbued Spell